 Radiographs can often be normal 3.
 If there is a bony avulsion, plain film would classically show a triangular avulsion fragment at the flexor aspect of the distal phalanx at the distal interphalangeal (DIP) joint and overlying soft tissue swelling.

 Disruption of flexor digitorum profundus (FDP) at volar base of distal phalanx ± avulsion fragment.
-MRI also allows visualization of the location of the end of tendons which will affect the surgical classification and management of the patient 4,5.
+MRI also allows visualisation of the location of the end of tendons which will affect the surgical classification and management of the patient 4,5.

 - unstable DIP joint